Welcome to the home page of the Thalamic Visual Prosthesis Project.

 J. S. Pezaris and R. C. Reid, "Simulations of electrode placement for a thalamic visual prosthesis," IEEE Transactions on Biomedical Engineering, 56(1):172-178, 2009 [PDF]

-¤ We have published a scientific paper discussing possible modes of bringing signals into the brain, specifically using a thalmic visual prosthesis as an example of the larger field of computer-to-brain interfaces:
+¤ We have published a scientific paper discussing possible modes of bringing signals into the brain, specifically using a thalamic visual prosthesis as an example of the larger field of computer-to-brain interfaces:

 J. S. Pezaris and E. E. Eskandar, "Getting signals into the brain: Visual prosthetics through thalamic microstimulation," Neurosurgical Focus, 27(1):E6 2009 [PDF]

-¤ Most recently, there has been an effort to simulate how prosthetic vision will appear to the eventual recipient of an implant by using virtual reality technologies.
+¤ Recently, there has been an effort to simulate how prosthetic vision will appear to the eventual recipient of an implant by using virtual reality technologies.
 We developed a simulation and used it to assess the visual acuity that would be available using a suite of different designs:

 B. Bourkiza, M. Vurro, A. Jeffries, and J. S. Pezaris, "Visual Acuity of Simulated Thalamic Visual Prostheses in Normally Sighted Humans," PLOS ONE, 10.1371/journal.pone.0073592

-¤ Finally, there is a longer video that describes the current state of our research.
+¤ Finally, there is a longer video that describes the research, although it is somewhat dated at this point.
 If the movie does not play, it can be downloaded as a WMV file by clicking here.